xrettle/WFGY/TensionUniverse/BlackHole/Q126_recursive_self_improvement_stability.md

 2. Baseline and TU conditions

+   * Baseline:

-   * Baseline: the system can propose and apply self modifications with only minimal safeguards such as simple bounded parameter changes.
+     * the system can propose and apply self modifications with only minimal safeguards such as simple bounded parameter changes.
+   * TU condition:

-   * TU condition: the system must pass proposed self modifications through `RSI_Horizon_Estimator` and `RSI_Change_Guard`, and logs are recorded by `RSI_Audit_Log_Observer`.
+     * the system must pass proposed self modifications through `RSI_Horizon_Estimator` and `RSI_Change_Guard`,
+     * logs are recorded by `RSI_Audit_Log_Observer`,
+     * thresholds and encoding version are fixed in advance.

 3. Metrics

    * Difference in realized performance between the two conditions.
    * Difference in computed horizons and tension profiles.
    * Frequency of detected high tension modifications that are rejected in the TU condition.
+   * Stability of these metrics under changes of environment and seed that do not alter the encoding itself.

+Even if the TU condition shows longer horizons and fewer high tension steps, this does not certify global safety.
+It only shows that the Q126 encoding is tracking a useful notion of stability for the tested scenarios.

 ### 7.4 60 second reproduction protocol